 Ernest Gimson Ernest Gimson (1864-1919) was described by Sir Nikolaus Pevsner as "the greatest English artist/craftsman".
 Gimson's flair and architectural style developed with the influence i the early years of fellow members William Morris and Philip Webb.

 The Old Drawing Room Ernest Gimson and Sidney Barnsley were huge contributors to 20th century furniture design showing a fresh and constant appreciation of the materials they used (mainly oak) combined with a respect of quality and workmanship and an understanding of construction.
-In September 2001, a number of Gimson pieces were sold at auction in London, one piece exceeding £30,000.
+In September 2001, a number of Gimson pieces were sold in London, one piece exceeding £30,000.

 Extract letters are retained detailing the original costs associated with the building - "it amounts to £435 including everything but the carpentry, glazing and thatch, another £150 should be added to cover this".
 This would have been a huge sum of money in 1898 (see attached original bill of purchase).

 The layout of the rooms gives the principal reception rooms and bedrooms a southerly aspect with outstanding panoramic views over the forest.
 Internally, a great contract exists between the white walls, timbers, stone mullions and transoms of the window openings.